 Finish off by adding some more hot glue and snip off when it’s in place.
 Cut off any of the excess from the larger rope on the top of the loop (third picture).
 All these steps should look something like this (or check out the video where I explain it in detail too).

 Repeat the exact process on the other side.
 Once you’ve finished both sides, the tricky part is done!
-Don’t know about you, but I think this jar is looking pretty cute already!
+I think this jar is looking pretty cute already!
 You could add an electric tea-light and have them hanging all around the garden in the summer time.
 How cute would that look?
 Be careful with adding real tea-lights because of the heat – not sure how the heat would combine with the rope!

 Adding the lights and flowers to your jar